 I.S.
 (Ies) Zonneveld passed away in December 2017.
-Rob Jongman wrote an immemorium for the first president of IALE, who was involved in the foundation of the association in 1982.
+Rob Jongman wrote an In Memorium for the first president of IALE, who was involved in the foundation of IALE.

 On December 18, 2017, Prof. Dr. I.S.
 Zonneveld, Ies for his friends, deceased.
 He was 93 years old.
-With him, we lose one of the pioneers of landscape ecology, with a thorough holistic vision and with a lot of attention for the application of knowledge in practice.
+With him we lose one of the pioneers of landscape ecology, with a thorough holistic vision and a lot of attention to the application of knowledge in practice.
 Moreover, he was an open person with a big heart for his students and colleagues.

 His origin is within the Dutch freshwater tidal area of the Biesbosch.
 For many, he was “Ies van de Bies, ”the man from the Biesbosch where he was in hiding during the Second World War to escape the “Arbeitseinsatz”, the forced work assignment in Germany.
 Here he met his wife, who was a botanist and vegetation scientist.
 He remained involved in this area until the end of his life.
 Zonneveld studied soil science and vegetation science at Wageningen University and he obtained his doctorate in 1960 on a study into the soil and vegetation and their relations in the Biesbosch.